Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Methods

 The action prediction network architecture is shown in Fig.~\ref{fig:architecture}.
 The architectural objective is twofold: Firstly, it enables inclusion and exclusion of the three information sources as defined in Sec.~\ref{subsec:approach}.
 Secondly, it tries to ensure that adding an informative source will increase action prediction accuracy.
 This is critical for our study, as we want to measure positive contributions of central, peripheral, and temporal visual information.
 This is non-trivial in deep learning, where additional inputs can sometimes degrade performance or generalization~\cite{huang2022modality}.

 All variants share the same overall action-prediction structure.
-The current state input consists of two stacked, consecutive $84\times 84$ grayscale frames processed by a three-layer convolutional encoder with anti-aliased downsampling (Blurpool~\cite{zhang2019making}), batch normalization, GELU activations, two $1\times 1$ convolution layers, a 48-unit dense layer, followed by a linear action classifier.
+The current state input consists of two stacked, consecutive $84\times 84$ grayscale frames processed by a three-layer $3\times 3$ convolutional encoder (64, 64, and 32 channels) with anti-aliased downsampling (Blurpool~\cite{zhang2019making}, stride 2 on the first two layers), batch normalization, GELU activations, two $1\times 1$ convolution layers (32$\rightarrow$16$\rightarrow$8 channels), a 48-unit dense layer, followed by a linear action classifier.
 Variants with gaze augmentation add a parallel gaze-map encoder and fuse image and gaze features by averaging.
 Variants with past-state information encode the sampled earlier states with the same shared image processing module, compress their concatenation with dense layers, and combine them with the current representation through a learned sigmoid gate.
 This gate is a key design element, as it allows the network to ignore past-state information when it increases optimization difficulty without improving action prediction, so past-state information is used only to the extent that it is beneficial.